 Welcome to Safe Holiday Adventure, your trusted travel agency in Nepal, ready to offer you an extraordinary journey to the majestic Everest Base Camp.
 Are you seeking an alternative way to embark on this remarkable trekking experience without taking a flight?
 Look no further!
 We bring you the perfect solution – the Trekking to Everest Base Camp without Taking a Flight.
 Our carefully crafted itineraries allow you to explore the breathtaking beauty of the Everest region while enjoying a scenic journey on wheels.

 Escape the conventional flight route and opt for the Everest trek by jeep or bus, an exciting and unique adventure that sets us apart.
 Starting from Kathmandu, we embark on a picturesque road trip, passing through charming towns, lush valleys, and captivating landscapes.
-Experience the gradual transition from bustling city life to the peaceful serenity of the Himalayas as we make our way towards the renowned Everest Base Camp.
+Experience the gradual transition from bustling city life to the peaceful serenity of the Himalayas as we make our way towards the renowned Everest Base Camp and Kalapathar.
 Our expert guides will accompany you throughout the journey, ensuring your safety and providing insightful knowledge about the region.

 By choosing to skip the Lukla flight, you not only save time but also get an opportunity to witness the hidden gems of Nepal.
 Our scenic 21 days Everest base camp(EBC) trek from Sallery or Jiri offers an off-the-beaten-path experience, allowing you to immerse yourself in the local culture and witness the daily lives of the Sherpa people.
 Traverse through picturesque villages, terraced fields, and ancient monasteries, as you relish the tranquility of the Himalayas.
 This alternative route grants you a deeper understanding of the region’s rich heritage and diverse landscapes.